-The Course aims to enable MBA International graduates to:
+The course aims to enable MSc graduates to:

 - 1. Understand, respond to, and shape the varied, dynamic and complex environments organisations operate in internally, externally and globally. - 2.
 Manage practical business challenges in an international context through the application of appropriate skills and theoretical knowledge. - 3.
 Think and act as a global citizen, with a focus on appropriate ethical approaches and future-proofing to deliver business sustainability. - 4.
-Evaluate, synthesize and utilise the varied information available to and for businesses, and develop an initial research framework for collecting and critically analysing business information - 5.
-Appraise and evaluate theories for the management of resources in business and develop methods of sustaining and improving those international business resources. - 6.
-Understand, evaluate and utilise appropriate theoretical frameworks related to devising and delivering the strategy of an organisation operating internationally. - 7.
+Evaluate, synthesize and utilise the varied information available to and for businesses, and develop an initial research framework for collecting and critically analysing business information. - 5.
+Appraise and evaluate theories for the management of resources and develop methods of sustaining and improving those resources. - 6.
+Understand, evaluate and utilise appropriate theoretical frameworks related to devising and delivering the strategy of an organisation operating in the Hospitality and Tourism space. - 7.
 Solve complex business problems and make decisions through appropriate problem definition, research planning, analysis and evaluation. - 8.
-Gain a thorough insight into contemporary research and leading-edge practice within the field of business and management. - 9.
+Gain a thorough insight into contemporary research and leading-edge practice within the field of hospitality and tourism. - 9.
 Generate originality and enterprise in approaching complex business issues. - 10.
 Demonstrate self-direction and autonomy in research and scholarship.